yyc-git/3DProgramPattern/packages/多线程模式/draft.md

-    TODO explain why use render data buffer: share gameObjects,components from main worker to render worker
+    TODO explain why use render data buffer: share gameObjects,components from main worker to render worker share buffer to render worker, then create typeArray in render worker instead of send typeArray!

     otherwise, should post them which cost more time